rust-lang/rust/doc/rust.md

 `'\t'`), `U+000A` (LF, `'\n'`), `U+000D` (CR, `'\r'`).

-Rust is a "free-form" language, meaning that all forms of whitespace serve only to separate _tokens_ in the grammar, and have no semantic meaning.
+Rust is a "free-form" language, meaning that all forms of whitespace serve only to separate _tokens_ in the grammar, and have no semantic significance.

 A Rust program has identical meaning if each whitespace element is replaced with any other legal whitespace element, such as a single space character.